t413/SinglePaged/_posts/2014-12-04-background.md

 ## Background

 - We saw a gap.
-There are many calls to arms and lots of policy papers (*INCLUDE LINK TO DATASF WHITE PAPER*) but nothing practitioner-facing with a repeatable, manageable process.
+There are many calls to arms and lots of policy papers, one of which was a [DataSF research paper](https://docs.google.com/document/d/1ivEbJwiP8MiuPOJJEsZG2xn6fR2y3OnxdAtx8yb3IN0/edit#heading=h.5tysteh3sjrk), but nothing practitioner-facing with a repeatable, manageable process.
 - We wanted something risk-based with a menu of mitigations for each risk level.
 - Keep in mind: There is no such thing as unbiased data or unbiased algorithms.